Frederick Conrad

 Frederick Conrad (1759 – August 3, 1827) was a member of the U.S. House of Representatives from Pennsylvania.
-He was also a slaveholder.
+He was also a slaveholder, owning at least 1 enslaved person during his lifetime.

 Early life

-Frederick Conrad was born near Worcester Township in the Province of Pennsylvania.
+Frederick Conrad was born April 29, 1759 near Worcester Township in the Province of Pennsylvania, the son of Pennsylvania-Dutch immigrants Henry and Magdalene Conrad.

 Employment

 He was elected to the Pennsylvania General Assembly in 1798, 1800, and 1802.
 He served as paymaster of the Fifty-first Regiment of Pennsylvania Militia in 1804 and 1805.

 Political life

 Conrad was elected as a Democratic-Republican to the Eighth and Ninth Congresses.
 He served as chairman of the United States House Committee on Accounts during the Ninth Congress.
 He was appointed justice of the peace 1807, prothonotary and clerk of the courts in 1821, and reappointed in 1824.
 He resided near Center Point, Pennsylvania, and was interested in agricultural pursuits.
-He moved to Norristown, Pennsylvania, and died there in 1827.
-Interment in Wentz's Reformed Church Cemetery in Center Point, Pennsylvania.
+He moved to Norristown, Pennsylvania, and died there August 3, 1827.
+He is buried in Wentz's Reformed Church Cemetery in Center Point, Pennsylvania.